 poultices of herbs which she prepared by chewing them, and both she and Benjamin urged Boxer to work less

-a regular payment to a person that is intended to allow them to subsist without working
+regular payment to allow a person to subsist without working

 pensions had been agreed upon.

 too old to be useful

 Now that the small field beyond the orchard had been set aside for barley, it was rumoured that a corner of the large pasture was to be fenced off and turned into a grazing-ground for

 the act of correcting again

 For the time being, certainly, it had been found necessary to make a

 readjustment of rations (Squealer always spoke of it as a “